adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 You will first need to have TOR installed which you may do from the [official site](https://www.torproject.org/download/download.html).
 You will need to download and run the TOR Expert Bundle (not TOR browser).
 TOR is also available on all popular package managers, e.g. macOS `brew install tor` or Debian `apt install tor`.

-Once running choose the option in zec-qt-wallet to **Connect via TOR** and the following line will be added to your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) file to configure TOR usage `proxy=127.0.0.1:9050`.
-Restart `zcashd`  to enable the service running over TOR.
+Once running, choose the option in zec-qt-wallet to **Connect via TOR** and the following line will be added to your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) file to configure TOR usage `proxy=127.0.0.1:9050`.
+Restart zec-qt-wallet to enable the service running over TOR.

 Use the advanced options when installing zec-qt-wallet to run `zcashd` over TOR from the initial startup, so your IP is never exposed to the network.

 !!! warning "Parameters are not currently downloaded over TOR"
-    As per this [issue](https://github.com/ZcashFoundation/zec-qt-wallet/issues/97) the Zcash parameters that are downloaded on the first launch are not done so over TOR.
+    The Zcash parameters that are downloaded on the first launch are not done so over TOR depending on your network configuration.

 #### Onion Nodes

-You can connect to Zcash nodes only behind onion addresses by adding the following into your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) file which will ensure that your IP address is not exposed to any Zcash-related services when running `zcashd`.
+You can connect to Zcash nodes only behind onion addresses by adding the following into your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) file, which will ensure that your IP address is not exposed to any Zcash-related services when running zec-qt-wallet.

 ```
 proxy=127.0.0.1:9050